Teaching assistants: role and responsibilities

 • Assess and report on pupils’ development, progress and attainment

-But they can only do this ‘specified work’ as long as they meet all of these conditions, as set out in the schedule to the regulations (paragraph 6):
+But they can only do this ‘specified work’ as long as they meet the following conditions, set out in the schedule to the regulations (paragraph 6):

 • They are subject to the direction and supervision of a qualified or nominated teacher as part of arrangements made by the headteacher